GlykeriaStr/CV/README.md

 [Projects](#projects) | [Stats](#stats) | [Skills](#skills) | [Tech Skills](#tech) | [Education](#education) | [Work Experience](#work-experience) | [Hobbies](#hobbies)

-I am a junior full stack developer and graduate of Makers Academy.
+I am a **junior backend developer** and graduate of Makers Academy.
 I value clean, readable and well tested code.
 In a previous life I was an actor in a CoronaVirus world, so I decided to take my future into my hands and started my coding journey.
 After a short period of self-learning I signed up with Makers Academy to help me towards my professional debut in the tech industry.

 </div>